What initially prompted you to get involved with local government?

 Why did you want to become a city manager?

-What is the most important part about your job as a City Manager?
+What was the most important part about your job as a City Manager?

 Which City project are you most proud of during your years as a City Manager?